Texas Tech University

 South Plains Veterinary Medical Association Veterinary Endowed Scholarship

-- Preference to a student from the following 13 counties: Lubbock, Hockley, Hale, Lynn, Terry, Lamb, Floyd, Crosby, Garza, Bailey, Cochran, Yoakum, or Dawson.
-Second preference is to a student from the Panhandle/South Plains region.
+• Scholarship for a student from one of the following Texas counties: Lubbock, Hockley, Hale, Lynn, Terry, Lamb, Floyd, Crosby, Garza, Bailey, Cochran, Yoakum, or Dawson.

 Texas Association of Dairymen Scholarship Endowment